 - can count to 10 or more

 - has a vocabulary of more than 1,000 words

-- puts together sentences of four or five words
+- speaks more clearly and puts together sentences of four or five words

 - asks the most questions of any age